THOMASELOVE/431-classes-2026/class05/README.md

 ## Announcements

-More to come.

-## One Last Thing

-To come.
+1. [Lab 1](https://github.com/THOMASELOVE/431-labs-2026/tree/main/lab1) is due tomorrow (Wednesday 2026-09-09) at noon.
+    - After completing Lab 1, you'll probably want to get started on [Lab 2](https://github.com/THOMASELOVE/431-labs-2026/tree/main/lab2) (due Wednesday 2026-09-16 at noon.)
+After Class 6, we'll have demonstrated all R things in Lab 2 that you'll need to know.
+    - [Lab 5](https://github.com/THOMASELOVE/431-labs-2026/tree/main/lab5) involves building a personal website, and you can start working on that *now*, if you like, even though it's not due until early November.
+This is a great way to get ahead.

 ## The Fantasticks

-I am appearing in the musical [The Fantasticks](https://theatreinthecircle.org/) at Theatre in the Circle (located at Judson Manor, steps from the CWRU campus) on September 11-13.
+I am appearing in the musical [The Fantasticks](https://theatreinthecircle.org/) at Theatre in the Circle (located at Judson Manor, steps from the CWRU campus) on September 11-12 (September 13 is sold out.)
 For more information or to purchase tickets, visit https://theatreinthecircle.org/.

+## One Last Thing

+[Posit Cheat Sheets are available](https://rstudio.github.io/cheatsheets/), and they are an outstanding resource.